Arkansas Car Shipping: 2026 Costs & Routes

 Open carrier transport

 Open trailers cost less than enclosed ones.
-Use open trailers for standard vehicles to save money.
-Reserve enclosed trailers only for high-end or luxury cars that need extra protection from the elements.
+Use an open trailer for standard vehicles.
+Reserve enclosed trailers only for high-end cars that need extra protection from weather.

 7